brineamelia/P1-WIL/README.md

 ## INITIAL IDEA AND CONCEPT

-Having worked in corporate industry for the past 3 years it has become apparent the current drive for more women to be supported into leaderships roles and the knock on impact this is having on company outcomes and success.
+Having worked in corporate industry for the past 3 years, it has become apparent the current drive for more women to be supported into leaderships roles.

-As a member of my company’s Women’s Network, I wanted a single website for my colleagues to visit in order to broaden their understanding of why we need more women in leadership but also to understand the impact this can have on companies overall success.
+As a member of my company’s Women’s Network, I wanted a single website for my colleagues to visit in order to broaden their understanding of why we need more women in leadership and to understand the impact this can have on companies overall success.
 -- -
 FEATURES